padiazg/barcode-generator/readme.md

+This is a fork of https://github.com/padiazg/barcode-generator that fixes http port exposure from the docker container as well as adds optional environment variable support.

 Do you need to generate barcodes or qr codes?
 This function can generate a lot of them.

 >This project uses [bwip-js](https://github.com/metafloor/bwip-js).